TriangulosTecnologia/lps/README.md

 - ## Breakpoints

-We defined six breakpoints `['40rem', '48rem', '64rem', '80rem', '96rem', '120rem']`, which is equivalent to screens with `[640, 768, 1024, 1280, 1536, 1920]` pixels, if the root font size is equal to `16px`.
-Defining this array of breakpoints comes in handy because we can work with <a href="https://styled-system.com/guides/array-props/"><strong>array props </strong></a> when we need to implement responsiveness.
+We defined six breakpoints `['40rem', '48rem', '64rem', '80rem', '96rem', '120rem']`, which is equivalent to screens with `[640, 768, 1024, 1280, 1536, 1920]` pixels,if the root font size is equal to`16px`.
+Defining this array of breakpoints comes in handy because we can work with <a href="https://styled-system.com/guides/array-props/"><strong>array props</strong></a> to implement responsiveness.

 - ## Font Sizes